Azure/CCOInsights/README.md

     - ***CCODashboard folder*** has a more generic version of the Dashboard that includes information from Azure Advisor, Azure Security Center, Azure Networking REST APIs, Azure Compute REST APIs and Graph
     - ***CCODashboard-AKS folder*** has the add-on report to monitor Azure Kubernetes Services.

+## CCO Azure Governance Dashboard Report Pages

+The version 2.0 of the CCO Power BI Dashboard Governance includes the following information:

+- Azure Management Groups and Subscriptions hierarchy
+- Resource Groups and Resources Tagging information
+- Regulatory Standards Compliance Overview ***<span style="color:green"><sup>NEW</sup></span>***
+- Azure Security and Compliance ***<span style="color:green"><sup>NEW</sup></span>***
+- Azure Policies
+- Azure Subscriptions Blueprints ***<span style="color:green"><sup>NEW</sup></span>***

+You can find more details about each page on the [Deployment Guide](https://github.com/Azure/ccodashboard/blob/master/dashboards/CCODashboard-Governance/GovernanceDeploymentGuide.md) file

 ## CCO Azure Infrastructure Dashboard report pages

-The version 7.1 of the CCO Power BI Dashboard includes 12 report pages.
+The version 8.0 of the CCO Power BI Dashboard includes 10 report pages.
 You will be able to navigate, filter and report the following information:

 - Page 1: Overview
-- Page 2: Tags Overview
-- Page 3: Azure Advisor Recommendations
+- Page 2: Azure Advisor Recommendations
-- Page 4: Azure Security Center Task recommendations
-- Page 5: Azure Security Center Alerts
+- Page 3: Azure Security Center Alerts
-- Page 6: Azure Compute information
+- Page 4: Azure Compute information
-- Page 7: Azure Networking information
+- Page 5 Azure Networking information
-- Page 8: Network Security Groups
+- Page 6: Network Security Groups
-- Page 9: Azure RBAC permissions
+- Page 7: Azure RBAC permissions
-- Page 10: Azure Service Principals RBAC permissions
+- Page 8: Azure Service Principals RBAC permissions
-- Page 11: IaaS Usage and Limits
+- Page 9: IaaS Usage and Limits
-- Page 12: IaaS Idle Resources
+- Page 10: IaaS Idle Resources

 You can find more details about each page on the [Deployment Guide](/install/DeploymentGuide.md) file